bjpchoi/chess-prediction/README.md

 However, I did manage to come up with a nice little rank-2 embedding that does indeed outperform a classic rank-1 Elo-style method!
 This method leverages the fact that there's signal originating implicitly from the Lichess "matching" algorithm—which loosely tries to construct competitive similar-skill matchups and in turn subtly reveals player strength.
 The augmented rank-2 model achieves statistically significant performance on the 6M-match database.

-Nothing hugely groundbreaking here, but it's a humorous result.
+Nothing hugely groundbreaking, of course, but it's a humorous result :)

 ### 6M Dataset